 Even if shipping and receiving are separate, receiving areas often face a “space crunch,” which leads to inaccuracies.
 Receiving is a fundamentally critical function in a warehouse, because errors and problems there will cascade throughout the warehouse, creating a host of other inefficiencies.
 Those further inefficiencies erode profits.

 Make sure your receiving area has adequate space, not only for holding inventory, but for performing quality control and labeling, breaking down larger pallets, staging items that might need to be returned or inspected further, and other receiving activities.
+If you need more information about setting up an efficient warehouse receiving area check our "How to Set Up an Efficient Receiving Area Layout!" blog post too.

 Mistake #3: Picking paths are not optimized